 Investors make countless choices designed to increase returns and minimize losses.
 No mystery there.
 Yet, if most investor behavior is oriented toward growth, why is growth typically compromised by investor behavior?

-Enter the so-called behavior gap: a term coined by renowned author Carl Richards and one of the most notorious phenomena in the investing world.
+Enter the so-called behavior gap: a term coined by author and illustrator Carl Richards, and one of the most notorious phenomena in the investing world.

 A number of academic studies have shown that because of bad timing decisions, investors sacrifice a significant portion of their returns.
 The chart below reflects a comprehensive survey of researchers’ attempts to quantify this behavior gap.

 Interest in the behavior gap is no longer purely academic, yet the investment industry has been slow to address this problem and the hugely negative effect it has on investor returns.
 This likely comes down to a combination of factors: misaligned incentives; the lack of innovation in an archaic industry; and the inherent difficulty in addressing some of the most innate and pervasive quirks of human behavior.

 So the behavior gap presents a potent challenge, particularly for an online investing advisor like Betterment: Is it possible to use technology to help improve investor behavior on a wide enough scale to make a significant difference to people’s actual returns?

 At Betterment, not only are our incentives aligned with our customers’ goals, but we are the only investment advisor that we are aware of to track—and actively try to reduce—the gap in performance between the return that we provide in our model portfolios and what our clients actually achieve in their accounts.